boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 The detectability between boxes is the same during development and after deployment.

 Since `internal imports` from other boxes are not allowed, there is no need to deliver the module's implementation file `module.blc` with the box `library`.
-Since imports of `internal modules` of a box are also forbidden, there is no need to deliver `internal signature`s.
+Since imports of `internal modules` of a box are also forbidden, there is also no need to deliver `internal signature`s.

 This brings us to the last question: How are Blech files organized on the file system?